• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 Applicants who choose to demolish the slab/foundation system will need to provide a compaction report to address re-compaction of the lot after slab removal, if soil was disturbed to a depth greater than 12 inches.
 A licensed geotechnical or civil engineer must prepare the compaction report.

 A separate demolition permit will not be required for those who opt-in to the government’s debris removal program: the opt-in process already includes the demolition verification.
 A debris removal permit will be required for those that opt-out and the description will need to indicate that the existing foundation will remain.
+Note that if the foundation is not removed during the debris removal process and not suitable to remain, a separate demolition permit will then be required to remove the foundation.

 Yes, the existing foundation may be utilized as long as it meets all building code requirements; including slope setback requirements.
 However, reduced slope setbacks may be recommended by a soils engineer and may be approved subject to the building official’s review.